 For over a decade, Atlassian’s collaboration and wiki tool, Confluence, has been a staple in most product and engineering team’s tech stacks.
-However, new solutions have sprung up over the past few years that have adapted with people’s dramatically changing needs and are ultimately better suited for them.
+However, new alternatives to Confluence have sprung up over the past few years that have adapted with people’s dramatically changing needs and are ultimately better suited for them.

-To help you identify the internal wiki that’s right for your company and needs, we’ve put together a list of 11 alternatives to Confluence that have at least a 4 out of 5 rating and 15 reviews on business software review site G2.
+To help you identify the internal wiki that’s right for your company and needs, we’ve put together a list of 11 Confluence competitors that have at least a 4 out of 5 rating and 15 reviews on business software review site G2.

 Why you may want a Confluence alternative

 Before we jump into the alternatives for Confluence, let’s take a step back and consider why you might want to make a switch.
 It’s a big decision that requires substantial thought and analysis.
 Here are three reasons why you might consider making a switch.

 You switched to Slack from HipChat or Stride

 Confluence is built to work with the “Atlassian Stack,” specifically JIRA and the recently discontinued HipChat.
 Many teams have switched from the now-defunct HipChat to Slack, so using Confluence could create silos within your organization.
 Yes, Confluence does have a Slack integration, but it is not as robust as some of the Slack integrations that other alternatives to Confluence offer.

 You want more people to use your internal wiki